 4. Sean Randall

-You can really see the New Orleans influence on this oil painter’s work in the faces he paints and the stories he creates.
+You can really see the New Orleans influence on this modern painter’s work in the faces he paints and the stories he creates.
 This year he was commissioned by Nola Media Group, producers of Nola.com / The Times-Picayune as part of its tricentennial project, 300 for 300: People who make New Orleans, New Orleans.
 I absolutely love his palette-knife work and use of color in those faces!

 If you’re a fan of abstract art, Jeremy Mangerchine is definitely one to follow.
 His layered, brightly colored, abstract paintings draw you in and spit you out.
 Reminiscent of well-loved architecture showing layers of paint, each work leaves an impression of a particular time and place that will not easily be dissolved.